rctatman/Livetweeting-Guide/index.md

 I've gotten quite a few requests from folks for a guide to livetweeting conferences, so here it is!
 Feel free to contact me if you have any questions or concerns.
 (I'm @rctatman on [Twitter](https://twitter.com/rctatman) and [Github](https://github.com/rctatman).)

+I use the TalkTweeter app (Android only) to automate thread my livetweets.
+[You can get it here](https://play.google.com/store/apps/details?id=com.emerssso.livetweet&hl=en).
 * TOC
 {:toc}